Fei-Peng/fei-peng.github.io/index.md

 I am generally interested in entrepreneurship and startup ideas both in the US and in China.

+My [Erdős number][erdos] is 4:

+1. S. Burr, P. Erdős, R.J.
+Faudree, C.C.
+Rousseau, R.H Schelp, R.J.
+Gould, and M.S.
+Jacobson.
+Goodness of trees for generalized books.
+Graphs and Combinatorics 3(1): 1-6.
+1987.
+2. A.L.
+Blum and R.J.
+Gould.
+Generalized degree sums and Hamiltonian graphs.
+ARS Combinatoria 35(A):35-54.
+1993.
+3. Blum, A., Sandholm, T., and Zinkevich, M. 2006.
+Online Algorithms for Market Clearing.
+Journal of the ACM, Vol. 53, No. 5, pp. 845-879.
+4. Peng, F. and Sandholm, T. 2016.
+Scalable Segment Abstraction Method for Advertising Campaign Admission and Inventory Allocation Optimization.
+In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI)

 [om]: http://www.optimizedmarkets.com/
 [lab]: http://www.cs.cmu.edu/~amem/